howdyai/botkit-starter-googlehangouts/README.md

 `PORT=YOUR_APP_PORT GOOGLE_APPLICATION_CREDENTIALS=YOUR_GOOGLE_CREDENTIALS_FILE GOOGLE_VERIFICATION_TOKEN=YOUR_GOOGLE_VERIFICATION_TOKEN node bot.js`

+By default, your bot will receive messages from Google at `https://<my_url>/hangouts/receive`.
+You will need to configure your Google Hangouts Bot profile with this URL.

 Google Hangouts Chat API requires your application be available at an SSL-enabled endpoint.
 To expose an endpoint during development, we recommend using [localtunnel.me](http://localtunnel.me) or [ngrok](http://ngrok.io), either of which can be used to temporarily expose your bot to Google Hangouts Chat API.
 Both Glitch and Heroku deployments will provide this to you automatically.

 Once stable and published to the real internet, use nginx or another web server to provide an SSL-powered front end to your bot application.